Permissionless-Software-Foundation/gatsby-ipfs-web-wallet-v1/README.md

 # gatsby-ipfs-web-wallet

+This is a frozen, archived copy of [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) [v1.25.23](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet/tree/v1.25.3).
+The purpose of this archive was to have an easily accessible copy before we made the switch to IPFS-based infrastructure.
+This version does not use ipfs-coord, it only uses the centralized REST API service.

+---

+# gatsby-ipfs-web-wallet

 This repository is a Gatsby Theme.
 It can be accessed via the [gatsby-ipfs-web-wallet npm package](https://www.npmjs.com/package/gatsby-ipfs-web-wallet).
 It is used by the [bch-wallet-starter Gatsby Starter](https://github.com/Permissionless-Software-Foundation/bch-wallet-starter)

 If you want to create your own BCH web wallet app, you should [start with the starter](https://github.com/Permissionless-Software-Foundation/bch-wallet-starter).